 This is done without injection of any substance.
 It is also not traditional Chinese Acupuncture.
 In fact, the science of needling into taut bands in muscles (trigger points) was introduced in the 1940’s.
 At the time, the medical community would inject various substances into trigger points to alleviate pain.
 In 1979, a Czech physician, Karel Lewit, discovered the benefits of a needle insertion in these tight fibers without the use of any substance.
 This was the start of the term Dry Needling.

 All therapists performing this method of treatment have received training in accordance with the provincial legislation and are rostered through the College of Physiotherapists of Ontario (CPO).

-- Poor outcome with previous therapeutic treatment
+- Poor outcome with previous treatment plan

 - Inflammatory conditions: tendinitis, bursitis, arthritis, tenosynovitis